kitextech/kitextech.github.io/index.md

 <div id="mc_embed_signup">
 <form action="https://tech.us2.list-manage.com/subscribe/post?u=caeb44229d6906a0c5f06f2db&amp;id=d31a2582e4" method="post" id="mc-embedded-subscribe-form" name="mc-embedded-subscribe-form" class="validate" target="_blank" novalidate>
     <div id="mc_embed_signup_scroll">
-	<h2>Win a free Wind Catcher</h2>
+	<h2>Sign up for an exclusive discount</h2>
     <p>We want to make clean power accessible to everyone - also places and at times when the sun doesn't shine!
 Getting the turbines production-ready and achieving economies of scale is the next big step.
-If you want to support our cause or make your own cheap green energy, buy a turbine through our up-coming crowdfunding campaign.</p>
-<p>We will make a draw between the signups and send you a free Windcatcher!
-Additionally the first 10 backers will get the super early bird price of just $895!
-Save 55% of standard retail price.</p>
+We will launch the product on Kickstarter in early 2020.
+If you sign up, then you will get access to the campaign before the crowd and get access to discounts</p>
 <div class="indicates-required"><span class="asterisk">*</span> indicates required</div>
 <div class="mc-field-group">
 	<label for="mce-EMAIL">Email Address <span class="asterisk">*</span>
 </label>
 	<input type="email" value="" name="EMAIL" class="required email" id="mce-EMAIL">
 </div>